terrynsun/terrynsun.github.io/puzzles.md

 layout: post
 ---

+With [Alisya Reza](https://www.alisya.com/), I co-organized and edited [APIHMinis](https://apihminis.com/): a set of 31 daily mini crosswords, published each day of API Heritage Month in May 2026.

 As part of the Lil AVCX 2025 roster, I wrote a series of six midi (~11x11) puzzles, with much help and editing by the incredible [Will Eisenberg]: